-This first post of 2020 just shows some videos of projects from the past three months.
+This first post of 2020 just shows some videos of mini projects from the past 3 months.

 Alas, my phone’s camera misses most of the improvements…